siddhi-io/www/en/docs/docs/config-guide.md

 ### 1.6.1.
 Reporting via JMX Mbeans

 JMX Mbeams is the default statistics reporting option of Siddhi.
-To enable stats with the default configuration add the metric-related properties under `wso2.metrics` section in the Siddhi Configurations yaml file, and pass that during startup.
+To enable stats with the default configuration add the metric-related properties under `metrics` section in the Siddhi Configurations yaml file, and pass that during startup.

 A sample configuration is as follows.
 ```yaml